zhaojh10010/m3u8-offline-downloader/README.md

 docker run myffmpeg
 ```
 to run the container.

-Notify that this project uses /home/ffmpeg as the log path, you can modify it in `app.js` as you wish.
+Notify that this project uses `/home/ffmpeg/video` as the video files' log path, you can modify it in `app.js` as you wish.

 After you resovled the environment, just run
 ```
 npm start